 The Social Cure

 In other work that plugs into the broader research agenda of The Social Cure, my research shows how identifying with groups has a range of positive health effects, including lowering depression and stress and increasing life satisfaction (Cruwys, South, Greenaway, & Haslam, 2015).
-Linking with my work on agency, I find that groups enhance feelings of personal control, which is a major predictor of positive health outcomes (Greenaway, Haslam, Cruwys, Branscombe, Ysseldyk, & Heldreth, in press).
+Linking with my work on agency, I find that groups enhance feelings of personal control, which is a major predictor of positive health outcomes (Greenaway, Haslam, Cruwys, Branscombe, Ysseldyk, & Heldreth, 2015).
 It is through this process of enhanced control that group identification acts to protect health and well-being, even in the most challenging life circumstances.